bengfarrell/rgf-blog/content/blog/2016-04-12-ba-bite-restaurant-review.md

 [![Ba-Bite Middle Eastern Restaurant](http://s3.amazonaws.com/thegourmez-wpmedia/2016/04/Ba-Bite-01-2-500x352.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/04/Ba-Bite-01-2.jpg)

+_Note: Ba-Bite closed but now operates as Pomella at . . ._\
-3905 Piedmont Avenue
+3770 Piedmont Ave
-Piedmont, Oakland
+Piedmont, Oakland\
-$5–16 per item
+$5–16 per item\
 [Website](http://www.babiteoakland.com/)

 Ba-Bite is an order at the counter, casual restaurant specializing in Middle Eastern comfort food.
 The name is a play on the Hebrew word _babait_, which evokes home cooking.
 Mica Talmor, the executive chef and co-owner of Ba-Bite and Savoy Events catering company along with her husband Robert Gott, is an Isreali-Jewish woman and most of Ba-Bites’ employees are Jordanian.
 They should know what Middle Eastern comfort food should taste like!